seanreed1111/sql-recipes/recipes.md

 ## How It Works
 ## Our SELECT statement for a rolling average starts by Selecting some straightforward values.
-The month number is extracted FROM the ORDER_DATE field using the TO_CHAR() function with the MM format string to obtain the month’s number.
+The month number is EXTRACTed FROM the ORDER_DATE field using the TO_CHAR() function with the MM format string to obtain the month’s number.
 We choose the month number rather than the name so that the output is sorted as a person would expect.

 ## Next up is a normal aggregate of the ORDER_TOTAL field using the traditional SUM function.
 No magic there.
 We then introduce an OLAP AVG function, which is where the detail of our rolling average is managed.
 That part of the statement looks like this.